hotwired/stimulus/docs/reference/data_maps.md

 this.data.get("fileType")
 ```

-would return the value `"svg"`, given the following HTML:
+will return the value `"svg"`, given the following HTML:

 <meta data-controller="callout" data-callout-value="file-type">